 Cons: While they offer a great solution for new and small businesses, the FareHarbor system lacks the ability to handle more complex requirements for larger companies.
 For example, they do not have an integration with Zapier (which is fairly standard for most booking systems) and they do not offer the ability to bundle multiple products into one package.

 Pricing: Similar to PeekPro, they charge your customers a 6% "convenience fee" plus a credit card fee that varies depending on where your customers are based.

 Hailing from Australia, Rezdy secured $1.8 million in funding to expand business into America.
 The company started in 2011 and was co-founded by CEO Simon Lenoir and CTO Hugo Sterin.

-Cons: If you're not tech savvy or require help navigating the software, do note that they may charge $199 per software training session (on top of a monthly fee).
+Cons: If you're not tech savvy or require help navigating the software, do note that they may charge $199 for a training session (on top of your monthly fee).

 From Canada, founders Jason Morehouse and Grant Jurgeneit started the company in June 2010.
 Like the rest of us in the tour and activity software space, they too were frustrated at the lack of tools available for operators to deliver a professional experience online, which is why they started Checkfront.
 The company's website also features their adorable dogs Rogue and Kona.

 The thing I admire most about Checkfront is the quality of products they ship.
 It's consistently well designed and optimised for users who are not incredibly tech savvy.
 Their built-in waiver and website builder are great examples of this.

 Pros: Their booking system is incredibly well designed and integrates with over 50 3rd party applications like Constant Contact, Salesforce and Xero.